Future design

 For all those who not only want to observe change, but actively shape it!
 The Master's in Future Design is aimed at graduates from all disciplines.

-Whether design, technology, business or social work – your professional background is not decisive.
-The important thing is that you are open to new perspectives, question the status quo and have the desire to really make a difference.
+Whether business, design, technology or social work – your professional background is not decisive.
+The important thing is that you are open to new perspectives, question the status quo and want to make a real difference.

 Annemarie Treuner